StemVibrations/STEM/paper/paper.md

 or cloned from the GitHub repository for access to the latest development version.

 STEM has a detailed documentation [website](https://stemvibrations.readthedocs.io/), which includes installation instructions, background on the formulation and theory behind STEM, STEM definitions, and API references.
 The documentation also provides tutorials and example cases to help users get started with the software.
+STEM includes automated tests and continuous integration workflows to ensure numerical correctness and long-term maintainability.

 STEM also includes a [benchmark report](https://github.com/StemVibrations/STEM/releases/download/pdf-latest/benchmark_report.pdf), which presents a comprehensive set of benchmark cases comparing STEM results with analytical solutions.
 This report serves as a validation resource for users and developers, demonstrating the accuracy and reliability of STEM in various scenarios relevant to railway-induced vibrations.

 # Research impact statement